The Perfect Pasha

 Slowly, Topaz starts to dance, swirling a bellydance veil.
 The black kitty inches himself out from beneath the dresser.
 Topaz is concentrated on her dancing.
 She doesn’t notice him.
 There is a tug on the veil.
 Topaz looks puzzled, tugs back, and keeps dancing.
 The black kitty jumps up and catches the veil.
 The veil drops from Topaz's hands.
 She looks down and sees the black kitty.
 He rolls contentedly in the silk fabric, leaving shedded fur in his wake.

 Topaz stops the music and looks at the ball of fur and fabric on the floor.

 Topaz carries the black kitty to a vanity.
 It contains a set of combs, brushes, and a package of tiny, individually wrapped tooth brushes.
 Water drips from the ceiling into a pail next to the vanity.

 Topaz brushes the black kitty with a hair brush, producing a mound of fur.
 She takes a tiny toothbrush and brushes his teeth.
 She holds him up to the mirror to look at their reflection together.
 In the reflection we see a painting on the wall of Topaz’s great grandfather, a Middle Eastern man in a red fez-hat, surrounded by cats.
 An inscription at the bottom of the photo reads "The Perfect Pasha."

 The black kitty admires his reflection in the mirror.

 The black kitty’s eyes light up.
-Topaz places a red fez-hat, with a black tassel coming out of the center, on his head.
+Topaz places a red fez-hat, with a black tassel on his head.
 His posture suddenly becomes straight and proud.
-(From now through the rest of the film, the black kitty will be referred to as “Pasha” and the fez-hat will remain on his head.)
+From now through the rest of the film, the black kitty is referred to as “Pasha” and the fez-hat remains on his head, with few exceptions.